Mindanao Advice

 My husband once told me that art is content given a form that communicates with us on a deeper level.
 Some days ago, I met a lovely couple that reminded me of this, and there is also a sweet love story involved in today’s post.

-I grew up in a hard toil reality where art was seen as an unnecessary rarity, but there has always been a longing in me for it.
-Early in my career, some friends and I tried to establish a theater group, and we learned bitterly how difficult it is to become artists, especially good ones LOL.
+I grew up in a reality of hard toil, where art was seen as an unnecessary rarity, but I have always longed for it.
+Early in my career, some friends and I tried to establish a theater group, and we learned bitterly how difficult it is to become an artist, especially good ones, LOL.

 Check out David’s and Sara’s works; there are lots of fantastic creations there 🙂